Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

-In an area with plenty of monikers, the Rollin’ 20s, Murder Dubbs, or the Twomps, the main rival of the 69 Mob was the Family, which were centered around 23rd.
+In an area with plenty of monikers, the Rollin’ 20s, Murder Dubbs, or the Twomps, the main rival of the 69 Mob was the Family who was centered around 23rd.
 At the head was Mickey Mo, who along with others were involved in a very violent dispute with the Funktown neighborhood during the 1980s.
-The war between them was just the beginning of what would become of the town of Oakland during the 1980s and 1990s.
+The war between was just the beginning of what would become for the town of Oakland during the 1980s and 1990s.

 The Bay Area had plenty of legends who became millionaires, or close to it, from the streets, like Hollyrock of West Oakland’s Acorn Projects, Ant Flowers of East Oakland, Big Kev of Vallejo, who was also accused of plotting to bomb the courthouse to destroy evidence, and J. Beasley, the biggest hustler to ever come out of San Francisco.
 Not until ’93, after his arrest, did authorities realize that R. Henderson was the one who truly made the most money out of everyone during that time.

 Before the rise of the Bay Area’s true dope game, there was the Ward Brothers who were very diverse in their activities from pimping to hustling, mainly through the 1960s and 1970s, as the character from the film The Mack was based on them.